KaiPereira/portfolio/src/lib/posts/boreal.md

 One of my favorite lightning talks was from [Charlie](https://github.com/crnicholson) who talked about how he accidentally recorded classified military activity when he flew one of his high altitude gliders, [stratosoar](https://github.com/crnicholson/StratoSoar-MK3) straight into a military compound.
 It's a really cool project and I'd highly suggest you check it out!

-And then there were also workshops on things like ham radio's and how to use docker, it was just really cool hearing what other people are working with and their experiences.
+And then there were also workshops on things like ham radio's and how to use docker, it was just really cool hearing what other people are working on and their experiences.

+We were all pretty focused on our projects, but unexpectedly we had been called into the main carriage at the front to hear some news from Zach and the other organizers.
+Everyone seemed pretty stressed and we learned that because of wild fires we'd have to turn around.
+We were around Jasper and around that time wildfires were destroying the city so it was not safe to continue.